aquasecurity/defsec/avd_docs/aws/autoscaling/AVD-AWS-0339/docs.md

-Ensures that ASGs are created to be cross-AZ for high availability.
+Ensures that ASGs are created to be cross-AZ for high availability

 ### Impact
 <!-- Add Impact here -->